Ferlab-Ste-Justine/ferio/README.md

 Info level logs will make the update status of various ferio instances very clear.
 Basic alert-oriented prometheus metrics are likely to be added in the future as well.

+# Expectations

+Ferio expects a file named **/etc/minio/env** to exist and to contain minio environment variables.
+The file should contain an environment variable called **MINIO_OPTS** that should contain all command line arguments to pass to the **minio server** command.
+The file should not contain the **MINIO_VOLUMES** environment variable as ferio will manage this variable itself based on the configuration it reads from etcd.

+Ferio also expects a user and group called **minio** to exist on the system.
+The minio service will run under this user.

 # Etcd Keyspace

 Given an etcd key prefix of `/myconfprefix/`, the minio configuration in the etcd store is expected to have the following keyspace format: